Strange Fire Conference

 What is He doing in us?
 I’ll just give you a quick list.
 He produces in us a desire for repentance, a hatred of sin.
 He produces in us a desire to seek salvation and forgiveness.
 He produces in us a belief in the gospel, a love for the Lord Jesus Christ, a desire to become a slave of the Lord Jesus Christ, acknowledging Him as Lord.
 He produces in us a delight in the Holy Scripture, a longing for obedience.
 He produces in us joy in trials and tribulations, love of other believers, desire for fellowship, understanding of the Bible, illumination of Scripture, inclination to prayer, holy affections, a desire for praise, a heart of thanksgiving, worship as a way of life, and increasing Christlikeness.
 That’s pretty encouraging stuff.
 And I used to say about that, “This is what the Holy Spirit’s doing in you whether you like it or not.”

-But, there’s some other spirits.
+But, there are some other spirits.
 And it’s really pretty surprising to me.
-I think it’s very surprising that in a sudden unexpected shift from the glories of chapter 3 verse 24, the Holy Spirit brings words to John’s mind that move from the glorious reality of Christ and the true work of the Holy Spirit, to the deadly dangers of the unholy spirits…the unholy persons who are not from God, the anti-God, the anti-Christ.
+I think it’s very surprising that in a sudden unexpected shift from the glories of 3:24, the Holy Spirit brings words to John’s mind that move from the glorious reality of Christ and the true work of the Holy Spirit to the deadly dangers of the unholy spirits, the unholy persons who are not from God, the anti-God, the antichrists.

 And we’re not really surprised by this because we’ve been warned by the Holy Spirit from the Old Testament on.
-Satanic deceptions always with us, it was there in the Garden, wasn’t it?
+Satanic deception is always with us.
+It was there in the garden, wasn’t it?
 It’s always at work.
 It’s always effective.
 God has always warned His people, called His people to vigilance, called His people to discernment.
-It’s a long war on the truth and it rages, and it rages all the time and the true people of God have always had to battle the false prophets and the liars.
+It’s a long war on the truth, and it rages, and it rages all the time, and the true people of God have always had to battle the false prophets and the liars.
 And what makes them effective is the deceptiveness of it.